Greek64/libfprint-elanmoc2-deb/README.md

 # USAGE

-This repository has branches depending on the version of the Debian source package.
+This repository has branches depending on the version of the Debian/Ubuntu source package.
 Checkout the desired branch, and follow the respective README instructions.

 # MAINTAINANCE STATUS